 - 1 Press the Menu Select button directly below Optn. - 2 or to Waypoints and press the Menu Select button directly below Sel.
-The display shows a list of waypoints. - 3 Perform one of the following actions: - ~ or ~ to scroll through the list. - ~ or ~ to select a waypoint to view the location information in full. - 4 Press the Menu Select button directly below Optn. - 5 To view the MGRS or latitude/longitude location, time and date of the selected waypoint, ~ or ~ to Uiew and press the Menu Select button directly below Sel.
+The display shows a list of waypoints. - 3 Perform one of the following actions:

+- ~ or ~ to select a waypoint to view the location information in full. - 4 Press the Menu Select button directly below Optn. - 5 To view the MGRS or latitude/longitude location, time and date of the selected waypoint, ~ or ~ to Uiew and press the Menu Select button directly below Sel.